suryakantamangaraj/ShaktiSDK/README.md

 ## Developing applications

   Shakti-sdk provides a platform to develop standalone applications and projects.
-We also provide support on FPGA development boards.
+Two FPGA development boards are supported for development.
   Please read files under [doc](https://gitlab.com/shaktiproject/software/shakti-sdk/tree/master/doc) for further details.
-  We sincerely request the developers to read through the rest of the document, before starting development.
+  It is requested to read through the rest of the document, before starting development.

 ## Contents of shakti-sdk